 I was born in Yemen to a Yemeni mother and a Portuguese father, the latter who left home to make his life in the world; ending up in Yemen, where he met my mother.

-We moved to central London two years later; to the Edgware Road area, which was far more vibrant and diverse in terms of the population.
-It was from that moment, in 1987, that I came to the realisation that this is now home.
+We thankfully moved to central London two years later; to the Edgware Road area, which was far more vibrant and diverse in terms of the population.
+It was from that moment, in 1987, that I came to the realisation that this was now home.
 My entire schooling was completed here, primary school, secondary state school, whilst my parents continued to work in their business.

 How did you find the transition to university and a law degree?